philipyoungg/calendar.js/README.md

 a function that returns chosen month in array

 ## Motivation
-A bare minimum calendar that could be used to render UI from the array
+A bare minimum calendar that could be used to render UI from the array.
 I made this to create a bare bone month view for my personal project in React

 *component coming soon*

 ## Dependencies
-`moment.js`
-Most likely you’ll would also use this module to your project
+- `moment.js` *likely you’ll would also use this module to your *project

 ## How to use
 ```javascript